Skip the takeout and make this Vegetable Tofu Lo Mein instead ... it's ready fast and tastes so delicious!

 - 1 small onion, halved and thinly sliced

-- Meanwhile, prepare sauce by combining vegetable broth, soy sauce, vinegar, sriracha, sesame oil, and cornstarch.
+- While linguine is cooking, prep sauce by combining vegetable broth, soy sauce, vinegar, sriracha, sesame oil, and cornstarch.
 Mix well and set aside.

-- Place tofu slices on a few layers of paper towel.
+- Place tofu on a few layers of paper towel in a single layer.
 Cover with more paper towel and press, drawing out as much water as possible.

 - Heat olive oil in a large non-stick skillet over medium-high heat.